Tuesday, January 15, 2008

 does anyone understand the meaning of the words in Barber's "sure on this shining night?"if so, could you explain, thanks

-January 1, 2009 9:53 PM
+January 1, 2009 at 9:53 PM

 Found this randomly on my own search for understanding of these lyrics.
 I sang this song a few years ago with my University Choir at Carnegie Hall.
 Randomly, I am also LDS.
 This coincidence is almost unsettling.
 But I digress.